 The opiate and opioid epidemic frequently makes the news for its effects across the United States.
 However, many people struggle with a deeper understanding of these drugs, as well as addiction and addiction treatment.
 Without comprehensive treatment, individuals afflicted by addiction have little recourse to deal with these issues by themselves.
-While the rates of opiate addictions continue to rise, Opiate Detox Centers are providing the help that addicts need.
-Through a medical detox program, people addicted to these substances may safely come off the drug and begin working on lasting recovery.
+While the rates of opiate addictions continue to rise, opiate detox centers are providing the help that addicted individuals need.
+Through a medical detox center in Tampa, FL, people addicted to these substances may safely come off the drug and begin working on lasting recovery.

 What are Opiates?

 People use the terms opiates and opioids synonymously.
 Let’s look at the exact nature of the term to understand it better.
 Opiates are a natural substance that comes from opium, a chemical naturally occurring in poppy seeds.
 Opioids, synthetic drugs derived from opium, may or may not include other chemical substances.